-- The PTT is connected to pin 7 and needs to be grounded to transmit.
+- From Ozy_Janus.rbf v1.6 onwards the PTT is independent from the Dot and Dash signals: it is connected to pin 8 and needs to be grounded to transmit.
 The ground available on pin 5 can be used for this. - To connect a key, connect the dash to pin 6 and the dot to pin 7 as shown in Table 5. - These pins need to be grounded to activate them, for which pin 5 should be used. - To use this key, you will need to enable it in PowerSDR.
 To do so, click on Setup and then select the DSP tab followed by the Keyer Sub-tab.
 In the Connections section, select Ozy as shown in Fig 4 below.

-Table 5: Connecting a Key to Ozy
+Table 5: Connecting a Key and/or PTT to Ozy

 Ozy DB-9 Pin Key

 5 Common

 6 Dash

 7 Dot

+8 PTT